Catherine O'Brian, Grants Coordinator-Arts in Education & Arts in Health Care

 In 1995, Catherine completed her MA in Writing, with a focus in Poetry, at UNH where she studied with Charles Simic and Mekeel McBride.
 She has received several awards for her poetry including, a Fellowship to write poetry at the Ragdale Artists Colony; a scholarship to write at the Vermont Studio Center; and the runner up prize of the Grolier Book Shop Poetry Award.
 Her manuscript for The White Nightgown was awarded the UNH Thomas Williams Graduate Poetry Award.
 Her poems have been published in the NH anthology Under the Legislature of Stars; Green Mountains Review; Chariton Review; Wisconsin Review; Off the Coast, and others.
 A chapbook of her poems, Lucky to be Born in a House of Milk, was published by Oyster River Press as part of the Walking to Windward Series in 2001.

 Catherine is a mother and grandmother.
-She grew up in the Philippines but for over 30 years has made NH her home.
+She grew up in the Philippines but for over 30 years has made New Hampshire her home.
 She lives in North Sutton.